tingbinhuang2019/Historical-Price-for-Gold-and-Silver/README.md

 #### First   &    Second Program
 ```
-The following is the steps to install all dependencies to run the first and second program.
+The following is the step to install all dependencies in order to run the first and second program in python 3.

 1. pip3 install -r dependencies.txt
 ```